First I'd like to post this quote because it perfectly reflects my feelings on the subject:

 Take rigging for instance.
 Sure, we have GEAR which obviously won't see new updates but it still works and gets the job done.
 But now thanks to Fabric integration we can make use of, say, wonderful Kraken rigging framework which Eric Thivierge has been working on for quite a while now!
 We can rig and animate in Soft and move to another DCC that supports Fabric to do, say, fluid simulation (Maya Bifrost, anyone?) or stuff specific to some DCCs, like Houdini.

 Thanks to the amazing community (still best of them all in my opinion) Softimage is doing just fine.
 Sure, if you're thinking about getting into CGI professionally you shouldn't choose Softimage for two reasons: you won't find a job and, well, you simply can't buy a Softimage license anymore, not even subscription is available.
 You can still use Softimage Mod Tool though (or can you?..
-AD never made that clear, they just removed XSI MOD Tool 7.5 from their website after purchasing Soft) to get a taste of what you lost.
+AD never made that clear, they just removed XSI MOD Tool 7.5 from their website after purchasing Soft) to get a taste of what

 It's really a shame you can't license Softimage anymore, whats the lowest blow of them all...
 It would make sense to just make the software free for everyone, but it has too much proprietary stuff integrated (Syflex, Lagoa...) so AD has no plans to do this.
 Damn shame.